awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Fixed a bug where in some cases replaying `XLOG_BTREE_REUSE_PAGE` records on Aurora reader instances caused unnecessary replay lag\.

-1. Fixed a small memory leak in the b\-tree index that could lead to an out of memory condition\.
+1. Fixed a small memory leak in a b\-tree index that could lead to an out of memory condition\.

 1. Fixed a bug in the `GiST` index that could result in an out of memory condition after promoting an Aurora read replica\.

-1. Fixed an S3 export bug that reported the error ERROR: HTTP 403\.
+1. Fixed an S3 import bug that reported ERROR: HTTP 403\.
 Permission denied when importing data from a file inside an S3 subfolder\.

-1. Fixed a bug in the `aws_s3` extension for pre\-signed URL handling that might result in the error message S3 bucket names with a period \(\.\) are not supported\.
+1. Fixed a bug in the `aws_s3` extension for pre\-signed URL handling that could result in the error message S3 bucket names with a period \(\.\) are not supported\.

 1. Fixed a bug in the `aws_s3` extension where an import might be blocked indefinitely if an exclusive lock was taken on the relation prior to beginning the operation\.